-We offer an excellent 1:2 instructor to learner ratio.
-The Teaching Faculty of the Program have extensive expertise in teaching bedside ultrasound.
+We offer an excellent ratio of one instructor for 2 participants.
+Our team of instructors have extensive expertise in teaching bedside ultrasound.
 Their experience spans practicing and teaching ultrasound from rural and urban ER and ICU departments, to overseas volunteer work, medical wards, and office-based clinics.

 All of our instructors are CPoCUS-IP certified and therefore all scans are valid for IP certification purposes.
 We provide a scan log sheet to help you keep track of your scans.

 Dr. Peter Steinmetz (MDCM, CCFP) is an assistant professor in the Department of Family Medicine at McGill University.
 In 2013, he founded undergraduate (Y1-Y4) bedside ultrasound teaching at McGill University.
 In 2013, he also co-founded with Dr. Lewis, the Bedside Ultrasound Course for Family Medicine Residents at McGill University and the MUSE ECHO intensive ultrasound workshops for health care professionals.
 He is a board member of the Canadian Point of Care Ultrasound Society, where he contributes to certification standards for the use of ultrasound in the family physician’s office.
 His textbook “Bedside Ultrasound-Level 1” has been awarded a Prix d'Excellence by the Quebec Association of Family Physicians and he has received a teaching award from St. Mary’s Hospital.
 He has published on the accuracy and skill acquisition of medical students using bedside ultrasound.
 He has been invited to teach bedside ultrasound in Asia (Thailand) and Africa (Rwanda) and co-directed the World Congress of Ultrasound in Medical Education in 2017.
 He is a CPoCUS certified Independent Practitioner